 Many oil rig companies are slow to accept responsibility for oil rig accidents.
 But these companies are more than liable for oil rig accidents.
 While oil rigs can be dangerous environments, accidents can be avoided.

 Oil rig accidents often happen because the oil rig companies fail to practice safety standards.

 Complete a Free Application form now

 Whether You Are Eligible for Workers’ Compensation

 Many oil rig accidents happen in work-related situations.
-If this happens, you might have grounds for compensation and benefits through your employer’s workers compensation insurance provider.
-Although most states require employers to provide employees with workers compensation, only some states have these obligations.
+If this happens, you might have grounds for compensation and benefits through your employer’s workers’ compensation insurance provider.
+Although most states require employers to provide workers’ compensation, only some states have these obligations.

 If you qualify for worker’s compensation, the insurance company will cover certain types and amounts of benefits, such as:

 - Compensation for a portion of your lost income